okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language-in-identity-engine/index.md

 ## Conditional Expressions

-<br>The following rules apply to conditional expressions.
+The following rules apply to conditional expressions.

 * Expressions must have valid syntax.
 * Expressions must evaluate to Boolean.
-* Expressions cannot contain an assignment operator, such as =.
+* Expressions cannot contain an assignment operator, such as `=`.
-* User attributes referenced in an expression must exist.
+* User properties referenced in an expression must exist.

 <br>The following functions are supported in conditions.